netw0rm/atlaskit/README.md

 [TSLint](https://palantir.github.io/tslint/) is used (instead of ESLint) to lint TypeScript files (`.d.ts`, `.ts`, `.tsx`).
 TSLint also supports linting JavaScript files (`.js`) but this is disabled in favour of ESLint.

 * To run TSLint (without ESLint) across all components: `yarn run lint/ts`
-* To automatically fix TSLint vilations: `yarn run lint/ts/fix`
+* To automatically fix TSLint violations: `yarn run lint/ts/fix`
 * To lint in VS Code, install the TSLint extension and set the `"tslint.ignoreDefinitionFiles": false` workspace setting.

 All packages should use a consistent set of TSLint rules (found in `tslint.json`).